taoketao/pygame_game1/README.md

     also follows a similar paradigm of providing interfaces.
 Especially if I were to implement a feature I hope to add one day, that the player can train individual pokemon to have fully customizable behaviors.
   - For examples of what I'm talking about, see abstractActions.py or compositeActions.py for the "behind-the-interface" synchronous languaging, and any of the other *Actions.py classes for examples of the game mechanic engine idea.
-      - While it's far from fleshed out, (and actually provides no compute improvement when single-threaded), I'm glad to have laid out such a paradigm that indicates what may be a Behavior / Game Mechanic Engine.
+  - While the idea's far from fleshed out, (and actually provides no compute improvement when single-threaded), I'm glad to have laid out such a paradigm that indicates what may be a Behavior / Game Mechanic Engine.